Last Updated on May 8, 2023 by Ellen

 This bridge and the fields around it were cool things to see.
 I can imagine how much more visual it would have been during growing season.
 Almost all of the rice patties in late July were filled with water and weeds instead of green or yellow rice plants.

-The picture on the rights shows how much more colorful the fields are when the rice is planted.
-The planting season was late in 2019.
+The picture on the right shows how much more colorful the fields are when the rice is planted.
 Harvesting is usually November through January.

 Some online reviews put the bridge at .3 mile long, others say it’s a half-mile long.
 I didn’t ask for clarification while we were there, but either way, it’s an impressively long, bouncy bamboo bridge over pretty scenery – even when it’s not growing season.